darkpatternsdigital/openapi-generators/generators/dotnetcore-server-interfaces/OpenApiCodegen.Server.Mvc/README.md

 This integrates during the build phase, so you can be sure your classes are up to date with your schema documentation.

+Additional yaml files referenced via `$ref` in your OpenAPI documents should be specified as the build action `JsonSchemaDocument` to be included in watch mode and to control the Namespace.

 Requirements:

 - System.Text.Json